Navigating Smoking and Mental Health

 What happens when I quit smoking?

-Both physical and mental health improve when smokers quit tobacco.
+Both physical and mental health improve when you quit tobacco.
 You will quickly find:

 – Your level of stress, anxiety and depression are lower